needle-mirror/com.unity.xr.arsubsystems/Documentation~/index.md

 Refer to the [Scripting API Reference](../api/) for more details.

 # Technical details

 ## Requirements

-This version of AR Foundation is compatible with the following versions of the Unity Editor:
+This version of AR Subsystems is compatible with the following versions of the Unity Editor:

-* 2019.2a8 and later
+* 2018.4 and later

 ## Known limitations

-AR Foundation includes the following known limitations:
+AR Subsystems includes the following known limitations:

 * No known issues